© Crown copyright 2019

 5. Sales of goods from an export shop

 |Status of goods||Persons eligible|

-working crewmembers travelling to non-EU destinations (see paragraph 39.6).
+working crewmembers travelling to non-UK and non-EU destinations (see paragraph 39.6).

 |Excise duty-paid goods||passengers travelling on all flights